-- Outline key data needed to complete the evaluation process of a purchase service agreement. - Discuss the benefit of combining multiple services into one master service agreement.
+- Outline key data needed to complete the evaluation process. - Discuss the benefit of combining multiple services into one master service agreement.

 Following an operations review and contract audit of outsourced services, UK HealthCare completed a multiservice request for proposal for food and nutrition services, environmental services, patient transportation, and patient observation services.
 The resulting contract award and negotiation produced over \$1 million in savings, partner investment in capital, improved contract management efficiencies, uniform contracting terms and accountable performance measures.